Tomkov1c/lapschool/README.md

 Over the course of the development, I'll port tools, charts, etc. and make them more interactive.
 <br>
 ### The Periodic Table
 This is currently the only ported tool.
 It has everything that a regular paper periodic table would have but I added a new feature.
-You can click on the element and the site will display some additional information about that element.
-I am not a chemist and all data is sourced from Wikipedia, so please report any mistakes you find.
 <br>

 ![periodic-table.png](.github/periodic-table.png)
+#### Element inspect
+Is a feature that allows you to click on an element and it will display some additional things about the element.
+All elements are supported.
+All element data is sourced from Wikipedia and shortened / modified by ChatGPT (3.0).
+Report all mistakes you find.

+#### Advanced Settings
+On the bottom screen is a button with additional features you can activate to make the use of the website easier.
+Settings are saved in the browser storage and will still be applied on page reload.

+#### Lanthanides and Actinoids submanu
+Display all La and Ac elements.
+All features are applied.